dbt-labs/docs.getdbt.com/website/docs/faqs/accounts/dbt-specific-jinja.md

 ---
 title: What parts of Jinja are dbt-specific?
-Description: “You can check which Jinja functions are dbt-specific”
+Description: "You can check which Jinja functions are dbt-specific"
-sidebar_label: ‘dbt-specific Jinja’
+sidebar_label: 'dbt-specific Jinja'
 id: dbt-specific-jinja
 ---